oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 includes singletons, single-valued navigation properties, and collection-valued navigation properties.

-If the entities are contained, then `{entity-set}` is the top-level entity set followed by the path to the containment navigation property of the containing entity.
+If the entities are contained, then `{entity-collection}` is the top-level entity set followed by the path to the containment navigation property of the containing entity.

 ::: example
-Example 31: resource URL and corresponding context URL
+Example 32: resource URL and corresponding context URL
 ```
 http://host/service/Customers?$deltatoken=1234
 http://host/service/$metadata#Customers/$delta